 April 14th

 Darwin was out of control.
 He was putting everything that we are at risk for his own selfish reasons.
 He was capable of anything and the only help I could think of was Jethro.
+Jethro had to be strong enough to place Darwin under control, there wasn’t much time left before the mortals on the ship had to be crossed over.
+Tristan was running on no sleep, yet he didn’t complain or express fear.
+“What are you thinking?”
+I finally asked concerned.

 “I think it’s best if I kept that to myself.”